 Together with our partners

-The final Sustainable Development Goal (SDG 17), set by the UN, is called ‘Partnership for the Goals’.
-This seeks to strengthen global partnerships.
-It calls on national governments, the international community, civil society, the private sector and others, to all work together.
+The last Sustainable Development Goal (SDG 17), set by the UN, is called ‘Partnerships for the Goals’.
+This seeks to strengthen global partnerships, and calls on national governments, the international community, civil society, the private sector and others, to all work together.

-We agree that cross sectorial and innovative multi-stakeholder partnerships will need to play a crucial role if the world is to achieve the SDGs by 2030 – especially SDG 3 on Improving Health and Well-being.
+We are a strong believer that cross-sectorial and innovative multi-stakeholder partnerships will play a crucial role in achieving all the SDGs by 2030 – especially SDG 3 on Good Health and Well-being.

-Unilever will continue working in partnership with other, like-minded organisations, to increase our impact and tailor programmes to country needs.
-The SDGs show that no one organisation is big enough to reform the food system alone.
-By working together, however, we can reach more people, helping millions to eat a nutritious diet.Angelika de Bree, our Global Categories Nutrition Director, Foods, Ice Cream & Beverages
+Unilever will continue working in partnership with other, like-minded organisations, to tailor programmes to country needs and to increase our impact.
+No single organisation can transform the food system alone.
+Only by working together, can we reach more people, helping millions to eat a nutritious and sustainable diet.Carla Hilhorst, our Executive Vice President R&D, Foods & Refreshment

-For instance, to help develop science-based targets, technical solutions and policy at both a national and global level, we’re members of the Food and Land Use (FOLU) coalition.
+We’re helping to develop science-based targets, technical solutions and policy at both a national and global level.
+For example, we’re members of the Food and Land Use Coalition (FOLU).
 This brings together over 30 organisations from academia, government, civil society and business to unlock new models of sustainable nutrition that work for people and the planet.

-We also play a leading role in industry-wide, self-regulating initiatives that encourage nutritious diets.
-For example, the International Food & Beverage Alliance (IFBA), Consumer Goods Forum (CGF), FoodDrinkEurope (FDE), Better Business Bureau (BBB) in North America and Food Industry Asia (FIA).
+Playing a leading role in industry-wide, self-regulating initiatives that encourage nutritious diets is also important to us.
+We’re active in the International Food & Beverage Alliance (IFBA), Consumer Goods Forum (CGF), FoodDrinkEurope (FDE), Private Sector Mechanism (PSM) of the FAO Committee for Food Security, Better Business Bureau (BBB) in North America and Food Industry Asia (FIA).

 FReSH: An industry-wide partnership to transform the global food system

-Responsible businesses in the food industry have joined together to accelerate food system transformation.
-Food Reform for Sustainability and Health (FReSH) is a joint project between EAT and the World Business Council for Sustainable Development.
-It is looking to turn the conventional ‘farm to fork’ approach on its head, by taking a consumer-centric approach to systems change.
+Responsible businesses in the food industry have joined together to accelerate food system transformation through Food Reform for Sustainability and Health (FReSH).
+As part of the World Business Council for Sustainable Development, FReSH is looking to turn the conventional thinking around ‘farm-to-fork’ on its head, by taking a consumer-centric approach to food systems change.

 Together, members are working to develop, implement and scale business solutions that are aligned with science-based targets.
 This means we start with the consumer, focusing on the dietary shifts that are needed.
 We then work back through the food system to determine what we need to grow, where and how.
-The goal of FReSH is to create nutritious, enjoyable food for all, produced responsibly within planetary boundaries by 2030.
+The goal of FReSH is to create nutritious, enjoyable food for all, produced responsibly with limited resources by 2030.